SteamDatabase/FileDetectionRuleSets/KNOWN_UNDETECTIONS.md

 Godot games can also be packaged as standalone executables with no external asset files.

-### GDevelop

-GDevelop also doesn't have any non-generic files, so detection is kind of impossible.

 ### Stencyl

 Stencyl is based on Adobe AIR(?) so it does not give any signal on it's own.